 The Research Foundation's mission is to promote industry and University collaboration and new technology ventures for economic growth and job creation.
 The Research Foundation's unique private, not-for-profit status allows it to support a broad range of investments and intellectual property protection.
 The Research Foundation is affiliated with the University by common management; however, each organization has its own independent board of trustees/directors.
-The Research Foundation obtains significant managerial and financial support from the University, including the salaries for the University Associate Vice-President for Intellectual Property and Economic Development, who also serves as the Executive Director of the Research Foundation, other support staff, and the provision of operational costs.
+The Research Foundation obtains significant managerial and financial support from the University, including the salaries for the University Executive Director for Intellectual Property Management and Economic Development, other support staff, and the provision of operational costs.
 Because of the relationship, the Research Foundation is considered a component unit of the University and is discretely presented in the University's financial statements.